 Essentially, job one for the 2021 Mets will be to re-establish a winning tradition for the club.
 As I wrote earlier, there is a deeper and more talented club in place than in those two aforementioned seasons, but the Division as a whole is likely to be the toughest in baseball this year.
 It will take more than just being better than last season for the Mets to challenge the Braves for supremacy.

 What I will be personally looking for early in the season is for the club to display the sort of toughness and resiliency required to truly contend.
-While I'm always going to have to fight against the natural pessimism of a life-long Mets fan, witnessing some of that spirit in the first couple of months will go a long way towards making me more confident that this can be our year.
+While I'm always going to have to fight against the natural pessimism of a lifelong Mets fan, witnessing some of that spirit in the first couple of months will go a long way toward making me more confident that this can be our year.
 I can't predict that will happen — no one can until we actually see it — but once you recognize it, you know your team has a real chance to make a splash.
 Of course, they need to play well, too.

 As I sit here writing these words, we're a mere 11 days away from beginning to watch the 2021 Mets reveal themselves.
 It's probably been since 2006 that I went into a season as charged up about my team's chances.
 It makes me feel really good but, if I'm honest about it, I'm also more nervous about how things might go than in previous years.
 I knew only too well back then where things were heading.